Mustard Oil: Natural Resource, Health Benefits, and Role in the Green Economy

 2.1 Soil Fertility and Crop Rotation

 Mustard cultivation improves soil fertility.
 It enriches soil with essential nutrients, supports crop rotation systems, and helps maintain ecological balance.
 Farmers often plant mustard as part of crop rotation to prevent soil depletion.
+In many gardens across Charsadda, I have observed farmers practicing 'Intercropping'—planting mustard between Fig (Anjeer) trees.
+This is a brilliant example of a Circular Green Economy; the mustard plants protect the soil and provide a secondary income while the fig trees are maturing.
+This maximizes land use without exhausting the soil.

 2.2 Low Water Requirement